 State Veterinary Medical Associations endorse Feline Fix by Five

-Following the lead of the American Veterinary Medical Association, the American Animal Hospital Association, and the American Association of Feline Practitioners, state veterinary medical associations in Alabama, Alaska, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Illinois, Iowa, Maine, Massachusetts, Mississippi, New Hampshire, and Ohio have formally endorsed the best practice of spaying or neutering cats before five months of age.
+Following the lead of the American Veterinary Medical Association, the American Animal Hospital Association, and the American Association of Feline Practitioners, state veterinary medical associations in Alabama, Alaska, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Maine, Massachusetts, Mississippi, New Hampshire, Vermont, and Washington have formally endorsed the best practice of spaying or neutering cats before five months of age.

 “When state veterinary associations embrace and endorse the recommended best practice of spaying and neutering cats by five months of age, it amplifies our message; that the benefits of ‘fixing by five months’ are numerous and impactful to the health and welfare of cats, and to the problem of overpopulation in communities across the country and around the world.” –Esther Mechler, Program Director of Feline Fix by Five & Founder of United Spay Alliance